-Rachel Kitley, BAHons, Dip, MA, NPQH, is the Principal of Cowes Enterprise College.
+Rachel Kitley, BAHons, Dip, MA, NPQH, NPQEL, is the Principal of Cowes Enterprise College.
 Rachel is an experienced head, having moved to the island in 2017 for her second headship.
-Under Rachel’s leadership the academy has been recognised for its strong results and progress, including by the Minister for Academies for the government.
-The academy is now ranked as the best on the island for the progress students, and has received widespread praise for the innovative, holistic approach to education being championed.
+Under Rachel’s leadership the academy has been recognised for its strong results and progress, including by the Minister for Academies for the government and the Permanent Secretary for Education.
+The academy is now ranked as the best on the island for the progress of students, and has received widespread praise for the innovative, holistic approach to education being championed.

 Mark Palmer is responsible for the implementation of the academy’s curriculum offer, the development of middle leadership, performance management and professional development.
 He also works with our partners in the Hampshire, Isle of Wight, Southampton and Portsmouth Teaching School Hub.